 - Moisturise Your Beard

-Having washed your beard, you must apply natural-based oils to keep the beard moisturised.
+Having washed your beard, you must apply natural-based oils to keep the beard moisturized.
 Weather and climate conditions can dry up your beard, making it brittle and prone to breakage.
 Natural based oil also soothes your skin and may protect your skin from developing rashes and pimples as your beard grows out.
 You can try different products such as jojoba or argan oil.
-You can also seal in the moisture by using a beard balm.
+You can also seal in the moisture by using a beard balm (see here).

 - Brush Your Beard